 The REIT manages its cash flow from operating activities by maintaining a target debt level.
-The debt to gross book value, as defined in the Declaration of Trust, as at September 30, 2020 is 59.7% (December 31, 2019 - 60.0%).
+The debt to gross book value, as defined in the Declaration of Trust, as at December 31, 2020 is 54.9% (December 31, 2019 - 60.0%).
+Refer to the Overview section of this MD&A for various initiatives the REIT is undertaking to conserve cash and enhance liquidity under the current COVID-19 pandemic.